 How do you generate press coverage for a company that has a great product, but isn’t doing anything new or out of the ordinary?

 For French family-holiday specialist Siblu Villages we developed a series of angles tailored to specific press.
-Please note, the following is a round up of press trips from 2015, some of the resulting coverage is due to appear in 2016.

 The Sun was tempted to try a soft adventure in Normandy, with a fearsome luge, sand yachting and the velo rail among the activities.
 The Daily Mail travelled to the same region, but with the 950th anniversary of 1066 and the Battle of Hastings as their inspiration, they went to dig into the early years of William the Conqueror.